 The minimum undergraduate grade point average required is a 3.0 on a 4.0 scale.
 If your undergraduate school uses a different grading scale, the Admissions Committee will determine proportionally your equivalent GPA on a 4.0-point scale.
 You will not need to convert your scores yourself; please take care submitting both score and scale information.

 Yes, but for the GRE and TOEFL, you must arrange for ETS (Educational Testing Service) to send the scores directly to Rice University.
 We can review your application with self-reported scores but until your official scores are received from ETS, your application will be considered incomplete.
 The institution code for Rice University is 6609.
 Use department code 5101 for the GRE (Interdisciplinary Studies) and code 60 for the TOEFL (Other Physics Sciences.)
 If you take the IELTS exam, please send a copy of your Test Report Form from IELTS to sciapp@rice.edu so that Rice can retrieve your official scores from IELTS.
-The TOEFL/IELTS can be waived for applicants who have or will receive a degree from an institution whose official language is English.
-Applicant must provide official documentation of this if the institution is not in the United States.

 There is no minimum for any section of the GRE exam.
 Those scores are evaluated in combination with all other aspects of the candidate's application.